 Read more.
 Ground-level ozone is considered a very harmful secondary pollutant as it can affect crops, forests, plant development and associated fauna.

 Similarly, greenhouse gas emissions from refineries are a significant contributor to climate change.
 The burning of fossil fuels in these refineries produces large amounts of carbon dioxide, one of the main greenhouse gases.
-In addition to CO2 emissions, refineries also emit large amounts of methane, a more potent greenhouse gas than CO2.
+In addition to CO2 emissions, refineries also emit large amounts of methane, a more potent greenhouse gas than CO2 as discussed in our article Methane Pollution: Impact on the Environment, Health, and Solutions.

 Net greenhouse gas emissions from refineries are a major environmental concern as they contribute to global warming and severe climate changes, in turn producing phenomena such as violent storms and hurricanes.